mikevalenty/mikevalenty.github.io/source/_posts/2011-04-21-tamarack-chain-of-responsibility-framework-for-net.markdown

 title: "Tamarack: Chain of Responsibility Framework for .NET"
 date: 2011-04-21 21:39
 comments: true
-xcategories: [Chain of Responsibility, Inversion of Control, Single Responsibility Principle]
+categories: [Chain of Responsibility, Inversion of Control, Single Responsibility Principle]
 ---

 The Chain of Responsibility is a key building block of extensible software.